For more incredible podcasts visit Business RadioX .

-Stephanie’s passion for STEM began at a young age when she realized she wanted to be a mathematics teacher.
+Stephanie’s passion for STEM began at a young age when she realized she wanted to be a mathematics teacher you could check here.
 Over the years that passion has grown as she has advanced throughout her career as a middle and high school mathematics teacher, instructional coach and curriculum supervisor.
 Her two young children have added to her inspiration to continually improve STEM experiences for all students.

-Stephanie is currently pursuing a Doctor of Education in Educational Leadership and holds a Master’s Degree in Curriculum and Instruction.
+Stephanie is currently pursuing a Doctor of Education in Educational Leadership and holds a Master’s Degree in Curriculum and Instruction click this and read about air conditioning repair mesa az.
 The Pennsylvania STEM [science, technology, engineering, and mathematics] Experiences for Equity and Diversity (PA SEED) Ecosystem is a collaboration of stakeholders committed to engaging its local and global community in connected science, technology, engineering and math (STEM) learning, thus cultivating a talent-rich workforce prepared to creatively address challenges, leverage opportunities, and fulfill tomorrow’s jobs.

 The PA SEED region is home to 2.5 million people, 100 colleges and universities, 200 private schools, 9 career and technical high schools, and 62 school districts comprised of 485 schools and over 300,000 students.